 Only if you give them your child's share code from Settings.
 You can revoke access any time from the Profile Access panel in Settings.

-If your child uses VoiceBloom through a school subscription, the school administrator and any staff member you've authorized can see your child's progress for the duration of that authorization.
+If your child uses VoiceBloom through an organization subscription, the organization administrator and any staff member you've authorized can see your child's progress for the duration of that authorization.

-We use a small set of vetted third-party companies (Supabase, Vercel, Stripe, Anthropic, Resend, Sentry) to run the app.
+We use a small set of vetted third-party companies (Supabase, Vercel, Stripe, Anthropic, Google Cloud Text-to-Speech, Resend, Sentry, and Google Analytics / Firebase Analytics) to run and improve the app.
 They are all bound by contracts that limit them to operating VoiceBloom on our behalf.
+The premium voice option sends the text being spoken to Google to synthesize audio; the default on-device voice sends nothing.
 See the full subprocessor list.

 At any time you can: